jack-driscoll/jack-driscoll.github.io/about.md

 I'm currently *retooling* for a job in **Manufacturing Maintenance** at MATC, which I'm enjoying thoroughly.
 I'm on the Dean's list.

 There's more, but this is a solid start.
 If you're interested, you can talk to me using *your mouth-words*, or by writing using the english alphabet and language.
 Continue reading to [find out how](#contact)!

+### 2025

+I'm living in Sheboygan, WI.
+I'm sober from any and all illegal substances.
+I'm hoping I will soon get my sleeping disorder fixed and may begin full-time work again.

 ## Contact